 Cooking with a toddler will never be a spotless or perfect process.
-To me, that’s part of the fun!
-To my husband, that’s kind of a nightmare 😉 When you’re cooking with a toddler, you have to go into it knowing there will be spills, ingredients that miss the bowl, recipes that aren’t 100% precise – again, that’s part of the fun!
-This is exactly why I recommend starting with fake recipes and reserving the difficult, have-to-be-precise recipes for when you can be focused and work on them without the distraction of a toddler eating the ingredients out of the bowl.
+To me, that's part of the fun!
+To my husband, that's kind of a nightmare 😉 When you're cooking with a toddler, you have to go into it knowing there will be spills, ingredients that miss the bowl, and recipes that aren't 100% precise - again, that's part of the fun!
+This is exactly why I recommend starting with fake recipes and reserving the hard, have-to-be-precise recipes for when you can be focused and work on them without the distraction of a toddler eating the ingredients out of the bowl.

 Our Favorite Toddler Cooking Tools

 Pin these tips for later!